-Hearing Loss: Hearing Loss is one of the most common causes of Tinnitus.
-Age related hearing loss (presbycusis) naturally occurs as we grow older.
+Hearing Loss is one of the most common causes of Tinnitus.
+Age-related hearing loss (presbycusis) naturally occurs as we grow older.
 A full hearing assessment can address any concerns you may have.

-Ear Wax Build Up: In some cases a patient may experience an ear wax build up within the inner ear.
-This build up can cause mild hearing loss that can result in Tinnitus.
-An ear examination with a professional Audiologist can determine if a build up is present.
+In some cases a patient may experience an ear wax build up within the inner ear.
+This build-up can cause mild hearing loss that can result in Tinnitus.
+An ear examination with a professional Audiologist can determine if compacted wax is present.
 Our Audiologists can perform Microsuction ear wax removal that safely removes ear wax.
 Our Audiologists recommend using Earol Olive Oil Spray to loosen the wax before the procedure.

-Ear Infections: Ear infections can cause mild Tinnitus, after recovering from your ear infection.
-It is always best to consult your GP or Audiologist if you are experiencing some form of Tinnitus.
+Ear infections can cause mild Tinnitus, after recovering from your ear infection.
+It is always best to consult your GP or Audiologists if you are experiencing some form of Tinnitus.

-Glue Ear: Glue ear normally affects children occurs when there is a build up fluid within the inner ear.
+Glue ear normally affects children occurs when there is a build up fluid within the inner ear.
 Normally an ear, nose or throat infection.
-If you suspect you or your child have glue ear, please contact your GP.
+If you suspect you or your child has glue ear, please contact your GP.

 Welcome to your Blackberry Hearing online hearing test